German Chocolate Cake Frosting (Coconut Pecan Frosting)

 How To Make Frosting Thinner?

 Simply add more milk!
-This frosting is thinner than a classic American butter cream and other classic frostings, so keep that in mind when you are making it.
+This frosting is thinner than a classic American buttercream and other classic frostings.
+Keep that in mind when you are making it.

 Variations For German Chocolate Frosting/Icing

 Use coconut sugar– You can use granulated sugar too.
 I like to use brown sugar because it tastes the best in my opinion but that does make the frosting darker.

 Add extracts– Like vanilla or even maple or bourbon for a Fall twist on this icing.